Bwaj99/Predictive-Analysis-Study/README.md

 ## Running the Code

+- Download and open STA-141A-Final-Project.rmd
+- Make sure you have RStudio and R 4.3.2 (or later) downloaded
+- Run each code block in order for all plots to load
+- Adjust file paths as needed

 1. Install necessary R libraries
 2. Load `.rds` session data, extract, and preprocess all 18 files
 3. Run exploratory analysis scripts to visualize neural activity